Simon Wiesenthal Center: Museum of Tolerance

-This drew the ire of some parts of Los Angeles Jewish community because of the precarious situation for Jews in Turkey, which doesn't recognize the Armenian genocide.
+This drew the ire of certain members of the Los Angeles Jewish community, who cited the vulnerable position of Jews in Turkey, a country that does not recognize the Armenian genocide.
 Hier took the position that the Armenian genocide did happen and that it should be included, regardless of any diplomatic issues.
 Michael Berenbaum of the Holocaust Memorial Museum in Washington praised Hier for not allowing the "rewriting of history to the exclusion of Armenian genocide."
 But to the Armenian community's dismay, the exhibits commemorating the Armenian genocide were removed in 1997.
 The museum finally opened in 1993, in an 8-story building on Pico Boulevard opposite to Hier's yeshiva.
 It was given the English name the Museum of Tolerance and the Hebrew name Beit HaShoah, the House of the Holocaust.
 The total construction costs amounted to some $50 million, with the majority of the funding coming from donations and $10 million from government funding.
 Today the museum hosts 350,000 visitors annually, among them 110,000 schoolchildren.
 Branches of the Museum have been built in New York and Jerusalem.
 The Center and its Museum of Tolerance is one of many partner organizations of the Austrian Service Abroad (Auslandsdienst) and the corresponding Austrian Holocaust Memorial Service (Gedenkdienst).